 Sometimes…

-That most folks aren’t interested in pursuing.
-However, the good news is that if this is your only option, what you’re likely going to find is that the insurance policy you may be offered will usually be much less expensive than one that would cover you for any deaths related to diving.
+We may even encounter insurance companies that will insure someone, but only with an exclusion to their life insurance policy stating that if they die in a scuba diving accident, the policy will not be “enforceable.”
+Which is something most folks aren’t interested in pursuing.
+However, the good news is that if this is your only option, you’re likely to find that the insurance policy you may be offered will usually be much less expensive than one that would cover you for any deaths related to diving.

 That said…

-“One size fits all approach”
+“One size fits all approach.”

-Now, this isn’t to say that there aren’t “certain” life insurance companies that tend to be more “lenient” when it comes to insurance scuba divers, because there are.
+To an individual’s needs.
+This isn’t to say that there aren’t “certain” life insurance companies that tend to be more “lenient” when it comes to insurance scuba divers because there are.
+But that doesn’t mean that these same companies will be more lenient regarding other factors that could come into play.

 Factors like: